ietf-wg-cellar/matroska-specification/wavpack.md

 ---
 ---

-# Matroska Codec - WavPack
+# Audio Codecs

+## WavPack

-[WavPack](http://www.wavpack.com/) stores each data in variable length frames.
+[@!WAVPACK] stores each data in variable length frames.
 That means each frame can have a different number of samples.

 For multi-track files (more than 2 tracks, like for 5.1).
 A frame consists of many blocks.
 The first one having the flag `WV_INITIAL_BLOCK` and the last one `WV_FINAL_BLOCK`.
 For a mono or stereo files, both flags are set in each block.